yesco/esp-lisp/README.md

 # esp-lisp
-A small fast lisp interpeter for a ESP8266 as alternative to lua on the nodemcu.
+BETA: A small fast lisp interpeter for a ESP8266 as alternative to lua on the nodemcu.

 ## why